Railway Parade Signalised Crossing | Northwood Intersection

 - Project scheduleCurrent Phase - Design

-The intersection upgrades are designed to enhance safety and accessibility for pedestrians and cyclists crossing Railway Parade at the Northwood Street intersection by introducing a signalised pedestrian crossing point.
-The new crossing will replace the existing Traffic Warden Controlled crossing, which currently operates between 7.30am to 9am and 2.30pm to 4pm to accommodate students travelling to Bob Hawke College in Subiaco.
-The signalised crossing will provide improved safety outcomes for all road users at all times.
+The upgrades to the Railway Parade and Northwood Street intersection aim to enhance safety and accessibility for pedestrians and cyclists by introducing a signalised crossing point.
+This new crossing will replace the existing Traffic Warden Controlled crossing, which currently operates from 7:30am to 9:00am and 2:30pm to 4:00pm to support students travelling to Bob Hawke College in Subiaco.
+The signalised crossing will deliver improved safety outcomes for all road users, at all times of the day.

 As part of the upgrade, right turns from Northwood Street onto Railway Parade will be prohibited.
 Vehicles that previously made this turn will now be directed to use the roundabout at Kimberly Street and Railway Parade to reach their destination.
 The Town has received 2021 Election Commitment Funding to undertake the associated works.

-Previous engagement with our community on the West Leederville Activity Centre Plan, Local Planning Strategy, Economic Development Strategy and Bicycle Plan highlighted that enhancing the pedestrian and cyclist experience, and accessibility to the West Leederville Station and underpass, will strengthen the local economy and improve access and amenity.
+Previous community engagement through the West Leederville Activity Centre Plan, Local Planning Strategy, Economic Development Strategy, and Bicycle Plan has highlighted strong support for enhancing the pedestrian and cyclist experience, particularly around access to West Leederville Station and the underpass.
+These improvements are seen as vital to strengthening the local economy and enhancing overall access and amenity.

-Further, the Town’s Age Friendly Community Plan and Disability Access and Inclusion Plan emphasise the need to ensure that improving our streetscapes for people of all abilities is important to our community.
+Additionally, the Town’s Age Friendly Community Plan and Disability Access and Inclusion Plan underscore the importance of creating inclusive streetscapes that cater to people of all abilities—an ongoing priority for our community.

-The Town’s Sustainability Strategy also demonstrates strong community support of initiatives that encourage alternative modes of transport, such as walking and cycling, reducing the number of cars on our roads.
+The Town’s Sustainability Strategy also reflects widespread community support for initiatives that promote alternative modes of transport, such as walking and cycling, helping to reduce reliance on cars and ease road congestion.

-The Town has developed the project proposal in consultation with the Railway Northwood Reference Group, Bob Hawke College and their Parents and Community group and Main Roads WA (MRWA).
+This project proposal has been developed in consultation with the Railway Northwood Reference Group, Bob Hawke College and its Parents and Community group, as well as Main Roads WA (MRWA).

 Current Status